I don't know about you, but I really want to read more books this year, and I think I've figured out a way to do it. I've picked out a few

 A science fiction novel shortlisted for the Man Booker Prize?
 Like much of Margaret Atwood's work, the Maddaddam Trilogy bends the concepts of genre and literature.

-The first novel, Oryx and Crake, is set in a world almost entirely devoid of humans, instead populated by synthetic creatures.
+, is set in a world almost entirely devoid of humans, instead populated by synthetic creatures.
 When a rare human named Snowman returns to the corporate compound where he once worked, he recalls the chain of events that brought the world to this state — a story that involves him, an online buddy called Crake, and a child pornography victim named Oryx.
+Oryx and Crake Click Here To Buy The Bill Hodges Trilogy by Stephen King The Bill Hodges Trilogy begins with 'Mr. Mercedes.'

 In 2009, at the height of the Great Recession, a crowd of unemployed adults wait in line outside a job fair.
 Brady drives a stolen Mercedes into the group, killing many, but manages to avoid arrest.
 Calling himself "Mr. Mercedes," Brady writes to a retired police detective named Bill Hodges, intent on driving him to suicide.
 With the help of a ragtag team of amateurs, Hodges launches his own investigation into the Mercedes massacre.